oliviermasson/snapomatic/README.md

     >> Identified database SUPPLYU
     >> Identified database TSTU
     >> Identified database UATU

+The output above reflects a search for directories containing an spfile and a passwd file.
+If those two files exist, then the name of the database should be the containing directory.
+The script has now identified at least part of a database, but there's no guarantee all LUNs were cloned at this point.
+There's also no way to know which version of Oracle is associated with this database.

     Oracle version map: {'19.0.0.0.0': '/orabin19', '19.18.0.0.0': '/orabin19'}
     Extracting spfiles...